ryan-mcclue/musings/notes.md

 Seems like two types of bootloaders:
  * One built into the board that faciliates flashing over a peripheral, e.g. usb (there is another system bootloader that is same as one below as well?)
  * Name for code that you put into ROM that performs a series of tasks, e.g.
-    - flashing over wirelessly, e.g. phone connected to ear buds
+    - flashing over wirelessly (over-the-air), e.g. phone connected to ear buds
     - security, e.g. verify firmware integrity

 MSP and PSP refer to single stack pointer r13, however in different contexts?
 This way for scheduling?